michellevit/Fennec-Animation/README.md

 ### Add a Song

 - Add your track to the folder **`./public/music`** with the name **`song.mp3`**
-- If you use a different path/name, update the audio source in **`./components/Controller/Controller.tsx`**.
+- If you use a different path/name, update the audio source in **`./components/Controller/Controller.tsx`**
 - Song length
   - The app auto-detects the track length from `./public/music/song.mp3`.
-If metadata isn’t available, it falls back to **90 s**.
+If metadata isn’t available, it falls back to **90 s**
-  - To override, set `FALLBACK_DURATION` in `./components/Controller/Controller.tsx`.
+  - To override, set `FALLBACK_DURATION` in `./components/Controller/Controller.tsx`
 - Keep files ≤ **10–20 MB** for faster loads.
-MP3 (CBR or VBR) at 128–256 kbps is plenty.
+MP3 (CBR or VBR) at 128–256 kbps is plenty

 ### Update the Artwork